voken1/docs/index.rst

 |

+Vision Network is a secure and unblocked accessible Internet infrastructure.

-Vision Network is a distributed extensible virtual network, based on the physical network layer and the ISP network layer.
+It is a distributed extensible virtual network, based on the physical network layer and the ISP network layer.

 Vision Network is based on blockchain technology, which provides distributed services such as VPN, CDN, DNS, and DDoS defense.
-The :ref:`vnet_token` with stable value scale will be used in the ecology and produce an incentive effect.
+The :ref:`voken` with stable value scale will be used in the ecology and produce an incentive effect.
 Everyone can participate in distributed network construction.
 We believe the Vision Network, a distributed Internet infrastructure will make the Internet more open, more equal, more stable, more efficient, safer and freer.